fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 [Namaste 🙏 JavaScript](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP) is another great and highly recommended free JavaScript tutorial in order to understand how JS works under the hood.
 Namaste JavaScript is a pure in-depth JavaScript course released for free on YouTube.
 It will cover the core concepts of JavaScript in detail and everything about how JS works behind the scenes inside the JavaScript engine.

 [egghead.io](https://egghead.io) has plenty of quality screencasts on JavaScript, React, and other interesting topics.
 Unfortunately, some of the material is behind a paywall.

+"Make sure to practice while learning" means that as you're learning new concepts, you should actively apply them by doing exercises or creating small projects to reinforce what you've just learned.
+It’s like learning by doing.
+By practicing right after learning, you make sure that the new knowledge sticks and becomes part of your skills.

+So, to put it into practice:

+After reading or learning about a concept (like functions in JavaScript), immediately try coding it yourself.
+Test the code you wrote by running it and seeing the results.
+Experiment by changing things and seeing how that affects the result.
+For example, after learning how a sum function works, practice by creating your own version, calling it with different inputs, and modifying it.

+That way, you don't just read or listen about concepts but actually apply them in your own projects!

 </div>